hyperledger-labs/private-data-objects/ledgers/ccf/README.md

 to program the various values required to implement the above attestation verification policy.

+1. The first API `set_attestation_check_flag` accepts as input a boolean value (indicating whether to check attestation reports or not).
+It is meant to be called when the CCF network starts up.
+It _must_ be called before enclave registrations and before the second API and only once.

+A convenience script `ccf_set_attestation_check_flag` is provided to invoke this API.
+The script requires a CCF endpoint and the `--attestation` or `--no-attestation` argument.

-1. The first API `set_attestation_check_flag` is invoked as part of the TP start up scripts to specify whether PDO runs in SGX `HW` mode or SGX `SIM` mode.
+The script for starting the CCF network in PDO automates the call to the script above, setting the check-attestation-flag based on whether PDO runs in SGX `HW` mode or SGX `SIM` mode.

 2. The second API `set_expected_sgx_measurements` is used whenever the `set_attestation_check_flag` specifies that PDO runs in SGX `HW` mode.